jfardello/Dardrive/_sources/dar_restore.txt

 Mysql backups are plain sql files that can be optionally encrypted, and compressed, you can guess that information from the job.cfg file, but an old backup could be produced with a different version of that cfg file.
-You can get information on how a backup was produces by examining the first slice's extended attributes::
+You can get information on how a backup was produced by examining the first slice's extended attributes::

     >getfattr <filename>.dmp.gz | grep enc